 Table Rock Jungle Lodge is a beautiful property.
 It is sustainable yet luxurious.
 And compared to some of the other jungle lodges in the area, it is moderately priced.

-The cabanas are not air conditioned.
-Instead, they use commercialized fans located directly over the bed and directly over the futon sofa.
-The fans work very well and do actually keep you cool at night.
-However, the rest of the time you would not want to spend much time in your cabana, because it does get quite warm.
 I found taking a shower each night before bed cooled us off just enough that when we climbed into bed it was not as muggy, and we woke up almost feeling cold.
-If you are hot-natured, this is not the hotel for you.
+However, if you are hot-natured, this is not the hotel for you.

-The windows of the cabanas are only screens so you can hear all of the wonderful sounds of the jungle at night, which is quite peaceful.
-On the flip side, that meant other guests staying in nearby cabanas also heard our jet lagged toddler crying at 2 a.m. when she had a rough night.
-(Sorry about that… but look at this face… you can’t stay mad at her too long.)
+The screen windows allow you to hear the sounds of the jungle at night.
+But on the flip side, that meant other guests staying in nearby cabanas also heard our jet lagged toddler crying at 2 a.m. when she had a rough night.

-Overall, I would recommend Table Rock Jungle Lodge for families or couples.
-They offer pack n plays for babies or toddlers.
+Overall, a jungle lodge is a unique experience, and I would recommend Table Rock Jungle Lodge for families or couples.
 If you do plan to visit with a noisy little one that is prone to night waking, I would recommend requesting the most secluded cabana available prior to your stay.

 Have you stayed in a Belize jungle lodge?
 We’d love to hear your experience.
 Leave your thoughts in the comments below.

 ready to book your stay at table rock jungle lodge? click here.

 Like it?
 Pin this Table Rock Jungle Lodge Review to save it for later!